Joodek/goenvirement/README.md

 ```

-sometimes you may have the variables as a string, not in a file, you can parse them using the `Unmarshal` function like so :
+In case you have the variables as a string, you can parse them using the `Unmarshal` function like so :

 ```go